Miszo97/Grafika_v1/README.md

 ![stack Overflow](http://i.imgur.com/ijt1Ohn.png)

 ## Deal demage to the image.

 This is the moment when you can damage your image with a noise generator.
 It has two options CIRI and CTRI.Set the saturation of noise by typing how muny pixels should be damaged.
 ![stack Overflow](http://i.imgur.com/tmTuJ1s.png)

 ## Use two of filters to get rid of noise

 You can choose either VMF filter or FASTAMF filter to remove unwanted noise from image.
 ![stack Overflow](http://i.imgur.com/NwJAIAd.png)

+# Note

+Program works thanks to coplex algorythms and math formulas.
+It's hard to describes all the feautres of the program like Winsize or ProgVal.
+You can leave it as it is.